-I’ve made a commitment to make 2014 the year in which I take my social media skills to a whole new level.
+I’ve made a commitment to make this the year in which I take my social media skills to a whole new level.

 I came to this conclusion after reading Gary Vaynerchuk’s excellent book Jab, Jab, Jab Jab, Right Hook (I haven't been paid to promote it - I simply think it's great).